metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 ### Create and Upload the Metadata Files

 Once the images have been uploaded and the manifest ID is returned, the next step is to generate the metadata for both the assets and the collection.
 We'll use the `createMetadataFiles()` helper function to handle this efficiently.
-The image upload response, which contains the manifest ID linking the assets, is passed into this function.

 ```javascript
 // Create metadata files concurrently